wavefrontHQ/docs/pages/doc/proxies_histograms.md

 </tr>
 <tr>
 <td>histogramHourAccumulators</td>
 <td>Number of accumulators per hour port.
-In high traffic environments we recommend the total number of accumulators per proxy across all utilized ports not to exceed the number of available CPU cores.
+In high traffic environments we recommend that the total number of accumulators per proxy across all utilized ports does not exceed the number of available CPU cores.
 Default: 2.</td>
 <td>Positive integer.</td>
 </tr>
 <tr>
 <td>histogramHourFlushSecs</td>
-<td>Time-to-live in seconds for an hour granularity accumulation on the proxy (before the intermediary is sent to Wavefront).
+<td>Time-to-live, in seconds, for an hour granularity accumulation on the proxy (before the intermediary is sent to Wavefront).
 Default: 4200.</td>
 <td>Positive integer.</td>
 </tr>
 <tr>